 Public Entrance Security and Night Watch Program

 Residence hall and apartment entrance doors are locked at all times.
 Any university student, staff, or faculty member may use their EMU ID to access the hall lobbies during the hours of 7 a.m. and 7 p.m.
 Only residential students have access to their hall from 7 p.m.–7 a.m.

-The Night Watch program (NW) provides entry security 7 days a week.
+The Night Watch program (NW) provides entry security seven days a week.
 NW is available in Best, Buell, Downing, Hill, Hoyt, Phelps, Pittman, Putnam, Sellers, Walton and Wise Halls.
 NW is staffed from 10 p.m. until 7 a.m. (except during break periods in which hours are reduced).

-During NW times residents must present their EMU ID with hall specific sticker.
+During NW times, residents must present their EMU ID with their hall specific sticker.
 Guests must present a state ID card, driver’s license, military ID, passport or other government-issued identification, with intact pictures and birthdays, to gain admittance.
 Library cards, high school or other University IDs are not acceptable IDs for guests.
 See 1.70 Guests in the Residence Hall and Apartment Rule Section for complete guest policies.
 Night Watch Staff managing these stations are considered Housing and Residence Life Staff.

 SEEUS (Campus Escort Service)

 The Department of Public Safety sponsors an evening escort service called Student Eyes and Ears for University Safety (SEEUS).